Benito (film)

-Benito (Il Giovane Mussolini in Italian) is an Italian TV miniseries regarding the story of Benito Mussolini's early rise to power in the Socialist International and his relationship with Angelica Balabanoff.
+Benito (Il Giovane Mussolini), also referred to as Benito - The Rise and Fall of Mussolini in English-speaking countries, is an Italian TV miniseries regarding the story of Benito Mussolini's early rise to power in the Italian Socialist International and his relationship with Angelica Balabanoff.
 It was made in 1993 by RTVE of Spain, Rai Due of Italy, Microfilm, and the Kirch Company.
 It stars Antonio Banderas as Mussolini.

 Synopsis

 Mussolini arrives in a small town in 1901 and gets a job as a school teacher; he is subsequently fired for having sex with the headmaster's daughter.
 This would be a common theme throughout the movie.
 After giving up on teaching, he works as a builder on the new University of Geneva campus building, and where a lover persuades him to become a student.
 This is also where he organizes his first protest after the death of a worker he knew.
 For this, he is nearly deported but is saved by Angelica's intervention.
 After getting run out of then-Austro-Hungarian Trieste, he goes back to his hometown of Forlì, where he marries Rachele.
 Soon he is at the forefront of the Socialist movement when he becomes the editor-in-chief of Avanti!.
 At this point Mussolini unites the "reds," the Socialists, with the "yellows," the Republicans in an anti-war movement.
 This marks the peak of his power, with the Italian left-wing politics under his control.
 However, he gradually loses his anti-war fervor and splits from the Socialist party altogether, turning all his allies into enemies.